Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

 `stolenList`_ (`tes3iterator`_)
     A list of actors that the object has been stolen from.

+`supportsLuaData`_ (`boolean`_)
+    If true, references of this object can store temporary or persistent lua data.

 .. toctree::
     :hidden:

     tes3leveledCreature/boundingBox
+    tes3leveledCreature/calculateFromAllLevels
     tes3leveledCreature/chanceForNothing
     tes3leveledCreature/count
     tes3leveledCreature/deleted